alcatraz/Alcatraz/README.md

 ## Installation

-Alcatraz requires Xcode Command Line Tools, which can be installed in Xcode via `Preferences > Downloads`.

 To install, open up your terminal and paste this:

 ``` bash
 mkdir -p ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins;
 curl -L http://goo.gl/xfmmt | tar xv -C ~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins -
 ```
 or download the repository from Github and build it in Xcode.
 You'll need to restart Xcode after the installation.

-The installation process creates `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins/Alcatraz.xcplugin`, which can be deleted to uninstall the plugin completely.
-To remove all packages installed via Alcatraz, run `rm -rf ~/Library/Application\ Support/Alcatraz/`.
+Alcatraz requires Xcode Command Line Tools, which can be installed in Xcode via `Preferences > Downloads`.

 ## Usage